iskandar/cordite-network-map-service/NotaryCluster.md

  Notary Service 1 `>>` NotaryService1
  Notary Service 2 `>>` NotaryService2

-This step is required as the space in the name breaks some of the following scripts
+This step is required as the space in the name breaks some of the following scripts.

-Then change `Validating` to `false`
+Then change `Validating` to `false` if you would like to run non-validating cluster.

 ##### 6. Clean, build and deployNodes